Damn them. Damn them all.

 The tour of the facility continues.
 I pay less attention to the people along the way, and focus on memorizing the layout, learning first-hand how to navigate its corridors and rooms, find stairs and elevators that lead ever upward.
 The elevators feel a bit like being trapped at first, but the feeling of motion dispels the fear.

-Two floors.
-Three floors.
-Five.
-Seven.
-Each is larger, wider, than the last.
+Two floors, then three, each larger, wider, than the last.
 Here is the cafeteria, where my name, Mewtwo, was first mentioned.
 There is Dr. Fuji’s old office, long since become Dr. Oswald’s.
 I walk on, drawing stares and whispers, push myself to move faster.
-My mind keeps going to the armor’s limits, how much time I have remaining.
+Four floors, and my mind keeps going to the armor’s limits, how much time I have remaining.

-Finally, we reach the eighth level.
+Finally, we reach the fifth level above mine.
 I can feel the gaping emptiness above, the funnel of minds below.
 It’s disorienting, as if the floor has moved below my feet.
 What would it be like to leave this place completely?
 To leave all these minds, my whole world, behind?

 Suddenly the void above is terrifying.
 I stand at the last set of stairs and stretch my powers to their limits.
 Nothing.
 Not even pokemon.
 My chest feels tight.
 Breath short.
 Sudden thoughts, irrational.
 That this is the whole world, this lab.
 That all I’ve known is a simulation.
 That up these stairs, past the two guards waiting at the top, lies empty space, where I’ll float forever into oblivion.

 A hand wraps itself in mine, slim and warm.
-Five thin, tan fingers, fitting oddly around my sickly white paw, its three fingers thick and clumsy.
+Five thin, tan fingers, fitting oddly around my sickly white paw, its three digits thick and clumsy.

 We shall go together.